Hydrating Stick Balm Formulation

 24% = 7.2g Shea Butter

-10% = 3g Cocoa Butter
+10% = 3g Kokum Butter

 15% = 4.5g Coconut Oil

-10% = 3g Sweet almond Oil
+10% = 3g Sweet Almond Oil

 10% = 3g Calendula infused Olive Oil